jamesdschmidt/jamesdschmidt.github.io/what-i-use.md

 I have 2 Gbps **Google Fiber** internet access at home.
 I've noticed that many web servers are throttled at 100 Mbps.

 Finally upgraded to a **Google Pixel 6a** from an iPhone 6s Plus.
-I miss the headphones jack and am disappointed that the smart phones moved away from it.
+I miss the headphones jack and am disappointed that smart phones moved away from it.

 ## Software